-We have compiled the accompanying general purpose financial statements of Ostomy NSW Limited, which comprise the Statement of Comprehensive Income, Statement of Financial Position, Statement of Changes in Equity, Statement of Cash Flows, and a summary of significant accounting policies and other explanatory notes.
-The specific purpose for which the general purpose financial statements have been prepared is set out in Note 1.
+We have compiled the accompanying general purpose financial statements of Ostomy NSW Limited, which comprise the Statement of Profit or Loss and Other Comprehensive Income, Statement of Changes in Equity, Statement of Cash Flows and Statement of Financial Position as at 30 June 2015, a summary of significant accounting policies and other explanatory notes.
+These have been prepared in accordance with the financial reporting framework described in Note 1 to the financial statements.